sebastiangunreben/sebastiangunreben-cdf-plugin/README.md

 The time values (t1, t2, t3, t4) are ignored and not processed.
 Only relevant are the values 1, 5, 3, 2.
 The probability of a value "x" to be less than X=3 is P(x <= 3) = 0.75
-as the values 1, 2, 3 are equal or less than 3 and these are 3 of of 4 values.
+as the values 1, 2, 3 are equal or less than 3 and these are 3 out of 4 values.

 ### Properties
 If "x" is less than the smallest value of the series, the probability is zero.